Treacher Collins syndrome

 Treacher Collins syndrome (TCS) is a genetic disorder characterized by deformities of the ears, eyes, cheekbones, and chin.
 The degree to which a person is affected may vary from mild to severe.
-Complications may include breathing problems, problems seeing, cleft palate, and hearing loss.
+Complications may include breathing problems, vision problems, cleft palate, and hearing loss.
 Those affected generally have normal intelligence.

 TCS is usually autosomal dominant.
 More than half of occurrences are as a result of a new mutation rather than inherited.
 The involved genes may include TCOF1, POLR1C, or POLR1D.
 Diagnosis is generally based on symptoms and X-rays, and potentially confirmation by genetic testing.

 Treacher Collins syndrome is not curable.
 Symptoms may be managed with reconstructive surgery, hearing aids, speech therapy, and other assistive devices.
 Life expectancy is generally normal.
 TCS occurs in about one in 50,000 people.
 The syndrome is named after Edward Treacher Collins, an English surgeon and ophthalmologist, who described its essential traits in 1900.